 But somebody spotted something.
 In the lists of almost identical amounts of poisons, one cigarette had to be at the bottom, and the one was Old Gold.
 [B]ig advertisements appeared in newspapers at once in the biggest type at hand.
 The headlines and the copy simply said that of all cigarettes tested by this great national magazine Old Gold had the least of these undesirable things in its smoke.7

-This fallacy occurs when an argument treats information as more precise than it really is.
-This happens when imprecise information contained in the premisses must be taken as precise in order to adequately support the conclusion.
+This fallacy involves treating imprecise information as more precise than it is.
+When imprecise claims contained in the premisses must be taken as precise in order to support the conclusion, the argument commits the fallacy of overprecision.

 Q: I think I experience a version of this fallacy in the readings of GPS instruments.
 Without a lot of very complex measurements and translations the GPS signal is (for me as non-military user) never better than, say, 8 to 15 meters accurate.
 However, usually my GPS instrument will give me a position in millimeters or better.
 Is this a form of fake precision or is it just a matter of significant numbers?―Eric Dullaart